jwhorley/thinks/README.md

 # thinks
-A repo to hold my choose your adventure story project
+A repo to hold my ongoing "choose your adventure story" project and associated ideas :)